-To extend the durability of wood flooring, homeowners can add a coating of a protective seal called a finish.
+To extend the durability of wood flooring, a contractor can add a coating of a protective seal called a finish.
 Finishes are typically made from polyurethanes or prefinished UV-cured urethanes, oils, or oil hybrids.
 Finishes applied and cured in a factory are usually more durable than ones applied after installation.
 The big bonus of using prefinished wood flooring is that residents can walk on the flooring directly after installation without having to wait for the coats of finish to dry.
 Prefinished hardwood flooring costs an extra $2 per square foot.
 Installing unfinished wood flooring can raise the labor costs an additional $2 to $7, since the wood will need to be finished after installation.

-Alternative Flooring: Wood-Look Tile Flooring
+Alternative Flooring Options

 Types of Hardwood Flooring

 Hardwood floor costs can vary due to the type of wood used in the floorboards.
 Each type has different ranges in color and price.
 Renowned for their rich tones and durability, exotic woods and wood from tropical areas are more expensive than the more cost-friendly domestic woods.
 The following are some of the most commonly used hardwood species and their associated costs.

 |$3.85 to $5.75

 |$6 to $13